Quick answer:6 weeks), posterior tibial tendon dysfunction, and biomechanically complex foot problems. Call (810) 206-1402. Call (810) 206-1402.

 What Conditions Do Custom Orthotics Treat?

-Custom foot orthotics are evidence-based treatment for a wide range of conditions including:
+Custom foot orthotics are evidence-based treatment for a many conditions including:

 - Plantar fasciitis: The most common indication — orthotics reduce abnormal fascial tension by correcting the biomechanical factors driving the condition